datocms/fast_thumbhash/README.md

 ##### `fill_mode`

 The `fill_mode` option specifies how to fill in any transparent areas in your image with a color of your choice.
 When `fill_mode` is `:solid`, you need to pass an additional `fill_color` option to specify the actual RGBA color to use.
 When `fill_mode` is `:blur`, the excess space will be filled with a blurred version of the original image itself.
+When `fill_image` is `:clamp`, the excess space is filled with extended pixels from the edge of the image.

 ```ruby
 w, h, rgba = described_class.thumbhash_to_rgba(